-Marketing managers typically have a bachelor's degree in marketing or business administration; however, some employers may prefer a master's degree, in addition to extensive experience in marketing, advertising, brand management or sales.
-Membership in a professional organization, such as the American Marketing Association (AMA), may also enhance job prospects through networking opportunities, job boards and seminars (www.marketingpower.com).
+Marketing managers typically have a bachelor's degree in marketing or business administration; however, some employers may prefer a master's degree, in addition to extensive experience in marketing, advertising, brand management, or sales.
+Membership in a professional organization, such as the American Marketing Association (AMA), may also enhance job prospects through networking opportunities, job boards, and seminars.

 Career Outlook and Economic Forecast

-The U.S. Bureau of Labor Statistics (BLS) predicted average job growth of 13% for marketing managers from 2012-2022.
+The U.S. Bureau of Labor Statistics (BLS) predicted faster than average job growth of 9% for marketing managers from 2014-2024.
 Competition was expected to be stiff in this field; however, candidates with a strong understanding of current marketing trends and Internet marketing in particular should fare the best.
-In May 2012, the BLS reported a mean annual wage for marketing managers of $129,870.
+In May 2015, the BLS reported a mean annual wage for marketing managers of $140,660.

 Market Research Analyst

-To enter the profession, a bachelor's degree is necessary, and majors can include statistics, business, market research, communications and social science fields.
+To enter the profession, a bachelor's degree is necessary, and majors can include statistics, business, market research, communications, and social science fields.
 Optional certification is also available to gain a competitive advantage when looking for a job.
-Based on figures from the BLS, 32% employment growth is projected for market research analysts during the 2012-2022 decade.
-In May of 2012, the BLS determined that research analysts received an average salary of $67,380 per year.
+Based on figures from the BLS, 19% employment growth is projected for market research analysts during the 2014-2024 decade.
+In May of 2015, the BLS determined that research analysts received an average salary of $70,030 per year.

 Public Relations (PR) Manager

+Another career option is as a public relations manager.
 PR managers perform some similar duties as a marketing manager, but they focus their activities on marketing a personal or organizational image to the public.
 PR managers gain a thorough understanding of the message or public image and design a campaign to reach the targeted audience.
-They create press releases, schedule public appearances and speeches, supervise PR specialists, appoint spokespeople and communicate with the media and general public.
+They create press releases, schedule public appearances and speeches, supervise PR specialists, appoint spokespeople, and communicate with the media and general public.